Chapel Hill Basement Waterproofing

 A leaky Chapel Hill basement can be the cause of many terrible issues in your home.
-Some of these could include odors, mold, damage to cherished belongings, structural damage to your house among many more.
+Some of these could include odors, and damage to cherished belongings, structural damage to your house among many more.
 Odds are your basement has already had some exterior waterproofing system installed when the house was built.
 This could include a french drain or a waterproofing compound applied to the below-grade walls.
 Unfortunately, this type of exterior waterproofing system does not prevent hydro-static pressure from building up under the slab and then causing basement leakage.
 A basement can only leak in two places.
 Through the wall or through the floor.

 As the illustration below shows, the most common leak that occurs in a basement is where the concrete slab meets the block wall.
 This area must be managed from the interior of the house.
 Even if we were to excavate all the soil away from the house down to the footing, we still could not address this joint that leaks.